MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/rest.md

 1. It is an _architectural style_, not a _protocol_.
 For example, SOAP is a protocol.
 REST, on the other side, is an architectural style which make use of standards, but there is no official standard for REST.
 Because of this, we often find different solutions to a given problem.
 2. It is for _distributed hypermedia systems_.
 Clients have access to hypermedia information from a repository which might be in a distributed network.

-In REST, we define _resources_ (for example, books), that can be _represented_ in a variety of forms (namely, XML or JSON).
+In REST, we define _resources_ (for example, books), that can be _represented_ in a variety of forms (namely, XML, JSON or even protobuf).
 When we talk about _state_, we are referring to the current data or version of a _resource_.
 Taking this into account, REST is just a means for two systems to _transfer_ the _state_ of a _resource_ through one of its _representations_.

 > Note: we've covered _resource states_.
 We also have the _application state_, which resides on the client side.
 It can transition to other states just following the links in the _representations_.